mcourant/marketplace-plugins-cc/plugins/ask-questions/README-plugin.md

 The plugin uses Claude Code's `UserPromptSubmit` hook to automatically append text to every prompt you submit:

 1. When you submit a prompt, the hook is triggered
-2. The plugin reads your configuration from `.claude-plugin/config.json`
+2. The plugin reads your configuration from `~/.claude/config/ask-questions.json`
 3. If enabled, it appends your custom text to the prompt
 4. Claude receives your original prompt plus the additional context

 ## Configuration

-The plugin's configuration is stored in `.claude-plugin/config.json`:
+The plugin's configuration is stored globally in `~/.claude/config/ask-questions.json`:

 ```json
 {